 The Gen. Henry H. Arnold Education Grants is the centerpiece of Air Force Aid Society's education support.
 The application process for the Arnold Education Grant serves as the platform for other key education support opportunities at the AFAS.
 The grant is competitive in its needs-based selection criteria and is uniquely tailored to recognize the proper weighing of family income and education costs.

-Grants ranging from $500 to $4,000 are awarded to eligible Air Force dependents each year.
+Grants ranging from $500 to $2,000 are awarded to eligible Air and Space Force dependents each year.

 For more information on the Gen. Henry H. Arnold Education Grant program, go to the AFAS website.